-Biodentify recently finished two of three EU-funded H2020 projects with extremely successful results.
+Biodentify recently finished two EU-funded H2020 projects with extremely successful results.
 Our patented technology combines leading microbial DNA analysis, with artificial intelligence and machine learning.
 This significantly reduces risk and saves money in drilling exploration or step-out wells, and provides a highly accurate, cost-effective, direct hydrocarbon indicator.

 The first project was set in a conventional and unconventional setting in the Vaca Muerta area of Argentina.
 The second project was an unconventional production prediction project in Texas and North Dakota.